nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <br>

-EduContacts is a **desktop app for educators in tertiary institutions to manage contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+EduContacts is a **desktop app for educators in tertiary institutions in Singapore to manage contacts, optimized for use via a Command Line Interface<sup id="fn1">[1]</sup>** (CLI) while still having the benefits of a Graphical User Interface<sup id="fn2">[2]</sup> (GUI).
 For expert users familiar with command-based tools, EduContacts can get your contact management tasks done faster than traditional GUI apps.
 For new users, EduContacts also includes user-friendly and intuitive features and guidance, making it user-friendly and accessible for all users.

 <br>
 <!-- * Table of Contents -->